sw4k/scrape-web/README.md

 Installation assumes you were able to successfully build following the instructions above, if so there is a `make install` target you can use, you will probably have to run it via `sudo`:

-> WARNING: This will install `beautifulsoup4` and 'lxml' modules globally using pip, the cython-compiled binary will not run correctly without this.
+> WARNING: This will install `beautifulsoup4` and `lxml` modules globally using pip, the cython-compiled binary will not run correctly without this.
 For most users this will not be a problem because it is not a normal dependency which python3 relies on, but if you depend on a specific global version you may want to edit the install script before continuing.

 ```bash
 sudo make install